Tencent/TencentKonaSMSuite/README.md

 # Tencent Kona SM Suite

 ## Overview
 Tencent Kona SM Suite is a set of Java security providers, which service the ShangMi applications in Java ecosystem.
 This suite contains four providers:

 - [KonaCrypto]，which implements SM2, SM3 and SM4 algorithms based on Java Cryptography Architecture.
+  - Provides pure Java-based SM2, SM3 and SM4 implementations.
+These implementations are enabled on runtime by default.
+  - Provides JNI and OpenSSL-based SM3 and SM4 implementations (SM2 is on the way).
+Currently, these implementations support only Linux x86_64/aarch64 platforms.
 - [KonaPKIX]，which supports ShangMi algorithms on loading certificate and certificate chain verification.
 It also can load and write keystores containing ShangMi certificates.
 Additionally, this component provides two utility classes:
   - KeyTool, which is the same as `keytool` in JDK, can generate private keys, and create certificates and keystores.
 It can use `PBEWithHmacSM3AndSM4` to encrypt private keys and keystores, and use `HmacPBESM3` to validate the integrity of keystores.
   - KeyStoreTool, which can import the existing [PEM]-encoded private keys and certificates to keystores.